 For the last few years, I’ve been living on inertia.
 Write a track, share something on Facebook, record a podcast, all as per usual.
-Always in hurry, always in rush.
+Always in a hurry, always in a rush.
 Why?
-I thought I know the answer — because that’s how it supposed to be, isn’t it?
-But recently I asked myself: “Do I want to see myself there in 5 or 10 years?”, and surprisingly, the answer was no. A part to that answer was the music which no longer excites me that much.
+I thought I knew the answer — because that’s how it’s supposed to be, isn’t it?
+But recently I asked myself: “Do I want to see myself there in 5 or 10 years?”, and surprisingly, the answer was no. A part of that answer was the music which no longer excites me that much.

 It’s time to make a change.

 I have decided to give myself a little break, time off to make something fresh.
-You’ll probably won’t see me very active in social media and even think to put Rave Podcast on hold for a while, but I want you to know that is only because something new will be forging in the meantime.
+You’ll probably won’t see me very active on social media and even think of putting Rave Podcast on hold for a while, but I want you to know that is only because something new will be forging in the meantime.